 Social anxiety disorder is marked by extreme feelings of fear in social situations.
 This can manifest as concern about inadvertently offending someone, self-consciousness about being judged by others, or a fear of humiliation or embarrassment.
 In any case, the feelings of anxiety are disproportionate to the situation.
 High-stress, crowded work environments may exacerbate symptoms and lead to increased absences and decreased work performance.
-Finding jobs for social anxiety in South Florida can be a challenge, but good jobs are available for people with social anxiety.
+Finding jobs for social anxiety in South Florida can be a challenge, but good jobs are available.

 FINDING THE RIGHT JOB WITH SOCIAL ANXIETY